menabebawy1/Faster-Sort/README.md

 As we can be seen, based on this data, chars 3, 4, & 5 seem to be optimal with char 4 having the best performance out of all of them.
 So I will choose this size to continue to experiment with.

 Now before testing this algorithm, against the C++ STL QuickSort, I want to experiment further with it.
-I feel that it should perform much faster.
+I feel that it should have performed faster.
 But why is it slower?
 I believe sorting a linkedlist takes more time due to the cost of traversing the list.
+This takes us to the next improvement!

 ### Version 3.0: Instaed of having linkedlist buckets, we will have vector buckets to see if speed improves.